.webp)

 Building Information Modelling - Galway

-BIM is an innovative new approach to building design, construction, and management.
 This programme is designed as a direct response to the skill and competency needs of the construction industry.
-This programme is designed to allow participants to stay in the workplace while completing this two-year post-graduate award.
+The Higher Diploma in Engineering in BIM programme has completed a pilot phase with construction industry partners and is now being offered as a full-time programme in ATU.
+The delivery of the programme is designed to allow participants to stay in the work-place while completing this two-year post-graduate award.

 This programme is suitable for all upskilling eligible candidates in the architecture, engineering and construction industries.